 The Consumer Financial Protection Bureau and FTC enforces this law but you can also file a lawsuit privately.
 If you win your suit you might receive damages, fees and costs.
 The good news is, you don’t have to prove your damages.
 If you win your case, the debt collector will have to pay you up to $1000 plus reasonable attorney fees.
 Just be careful.
 If the court finds that you filed case furiously and you lose, you may have to pay the debt collectors legal fees.

 These four laws (and others) were passed in order to protect you and your good name.
 Even if you technically owe the money, if the creditor doesn’t play by the rules, you can use these laws to get them off your back.
 Take a little time to review how these laws work in your favor and let your creditor know that you know.
-If that doesn’t get them to back off, here’s a post that might help you take it to the next level.
+If that doesn’t get them to back off, you may want to use the assistance of experienced professionals that know exactly what to do in these situations.